vmware-archive/modernization-cookbook-template/content/recipes/fix-ibatis-startup-performance.md

 ## Guidelines to address slow startup.

-Turning off cashing, and turning on lazy load for local development and test environments.
+Turning off caching, and turning on lazy load for local development and test environments.

 ### Spring application context file.